yahaiii/Yahaiii/README.md

 My name is Yahaiii, I am a newbie developer and I am currently on the ALX Software Engineering programme working my way to become a full stack software engineer.
 I am excited about my journey and learning new things every day.

-I have been practicing and experimenting with different languages such as C, Python and JavaScript.
+I have been practicing and experimenting with different languages such as C, JavaScript (TypeScript) and Python.
 I am currently focused on mastering backend development with Node.js, Express and Postgres.

-You can find my recent projects here on my profile, such as:
+You can find my recent projects here on my profile, such as a:
-- A simple Image Processing API built with Sharp, an image processing module, and node.js
+- simple Image Processing API built with Sharp, an image processing module, and node.js
-- A Storefront Backend app built with Postgres and Express
+- Storefront Backend app built with Postgres and Express
-- A fully functional store built with Angular
+- fully functional store built with Angular
-- A personal portfolio website.
+- personal portfolio website.

 I am open to feedback and suggestions, so please feel free to reach out to me with any thoughts or ideas you may have.
 I am also open to working with others on new projects, and I am always excited to collaborate.